catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 from the `open-energy-data-for-all` directory.
 Then in the Jupyter browser, open `notebooks/2-diverse-filetypes.ipynb`.

-## Reading Excel files with Pandas
+## Reading tabular data with Pandas

 One of the most popular libraries used to work with tabular data in Python is called the [Python Data Analysis Library](https://pandas.pydata.org/) (or simply, Pandas).
 Pandas